 How to prevent Gamarue infections

-Replace your passwords with stronger ones
+1. Replace your passwords with stronger ones

 Cleaning your PC of the Gamarue malware and all the malicious add-ons, plugins, and extensions will remove any immediate threat on your machine.

 To protect yourself, make sure you replace all your passwords with new, stronger ones.
 Also, check your e-banking accounts for any unauthorized purchases that may have been made.

-Scan all removable drives
+2. Scan all removable drives

-But, perhaps to totally eliminate the threat posed by malware that come through your portable drives, always scan USB drives, and any media device, before you connect them to your computer.
+But, perhaps to totally eliminate the threat posed by malware that comes through your portable drives, always scan USB drives, and any media device, before you connect them to your computer.